DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

 ## ADVANCED

-### 23. How do you diagnose and fix common web performance issues like slow load times or high network latency?
+### 23. How do you diagnose and fix slow load times or high network latency?

+- Diagnose:
+  - Use network monitoring tools like browser dev tools or network analyzers.
+- Fix:
+  - Reduce the size of assets, leverage caching, and use CDNs.
+  - Minimize HTTP requests.
+  - Optimize database queries or server-side operations that may be causing delays.
+  - Consider using techniques like code minification, compression, and lazy loading.